IVRPowers/blog/content/post/customerengagement/maximizing-first-call-resolution-fcr.md

 Consider a customer with a technical problem: instead of clumsily describing it over the phone, the agent visualizes the issue on screen, takes screenshots, and resolves it in minutes.
 That's FCR in action.

+> 53% of consumers said they will abandon a favorite brand after experiencing as few as two poor interactions.

 ### Direct FCR Benefits for Companies

 [**Transactional video calls**](https://blog.ivrpowers.com/post/marketing/transactional-video-calls/) bring significant advantages to improve FCR and your company's operational efficiency.
 Below, we explore the most outstanding benefits that directly impact your results: